marcnewlin/hi_my_name_is_keyboard/README.md

 The link key remains in memory until the Magic Keyboard is powered off, and can be read by an attacker with access to the lightning port on the keyboard.

-This attack can be mitigated by enabling Lockdown Mode on the Mac.

 #### Affected Versions

 The following Apple peripherals were tested and found vulnerable to this attack.
 No other peripherals were tested, so this list may be incomplete.